karelk/paragrep/README.md

  Paragrep: print paragraph matching pattern(s)

  Paragrep is similar to grep.
-But instead of printing matching line, paragrep will print matching paragraph (one or more lines of text, separated by whitespace characters).
+But instead of printing matching line, it will print matching paragraph (one or more lines of text, separated by whitespace characters).
 When multiple search patterns are provided, paragrep will print paragraphs matching all patterns.
 Command line options are similar to grep: